-The Eye Programs
+The Eye - Planetarium Programs

 The Eye @ SMWV offers a variety of STEAM experiences–from traditional planetarium star shows to arts and music programming.
 The Eye is the point of intersection between science and art–showcasing the commonality between the two, and the ways in which multimodal, multi-disciplinary experiences enrich our world.